-A student who must leave school because of illness must report to the Nurse or to the Principal.
+A student who must leave school because of illness must report to the Nurse or to the

+Principal.
 A call will be placed to parent or guardian seeking permission to leave.
-Only individuals identified on the Emergency and Health Information Sheet will be allowed to pick up a student (unless otherwise notified, in writing).
+Only individuals identified in the contact information section in SchoolTool will be allowed to pick up a student (unless otherwise notified, in writing).

-If a student must be excused for part of the school day, he/she must present a written request to the Nurse upon arrival at school.
+If a student must be excused for part of the school day, he/she must present a written request to the main office upon arrival at school.
 The request should specify: name, date and time to be excused, destination and reason for leaving, means of travel from school, and a telephone number by which the above information may be confirmed (parent, doctor, dentist, etc.).
 Please make appointments during school vacations or after school hours if at all possible.